Moving from Fresno to Sacramento, CA

 Best movers from Fresno to Sacramento

-Safeway Moving is our top-rated full-service pick for larger moves from Fresno to Sacramento.
-With 14 years in the moving industry and service throughout California, they're a strong fit for intrastate moves of 169 miles.
+Safeway Moving is our best overall value pick for full-service moves from Fresno to Sacramento.
+With 14 years in the moving industry, statewide service throughout California, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 169 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Sacramento to Fresno guide.